 - Kewa, Hopi, and Ohkay Owingeh don’t need to be followed by the word Pueblo.

-- Pueblo is optional with Acoma, Cochiti, Jemez, Kewa, Nambé, Picuris, Pojoaque, Taos, Tesuque, Zia, and Zuni.
-Just be consistent throughout the article.
+- Pueblo does not need to be added to Acoma, Cochiti, Jemez, Kewa, Nambé, Picuris, Pojoaque, Taos, Tesuque, Zia, and Zuni.
+Just be consistent throughout the article with that specific Pueblo.

-- Since Isleta, Laguna, San Felipe, San Ildefonso, Sandia, Santa Ana, Santa Clara, and Ysleta del Sur are general Spanish terms, they should be followed by Pueblo.
+- Since Isleta, Laguna, San Felipe, San Ildefonso, Sandia, Santa Ana, Santa Clara, and Ysleta del Sur are general Spanish terms that should be followed by Pueblo.

-- If an individual belongs to several pueblos, the word Pueblo does not necessarily need to be included in their tribal affiliation.
+- If an individual belongs to several Pueblos, the word Pueblo does not necessarily need to be included in their tribal affiliation, unless they are all or mostly Spanish words.
+Then one can write Pueblos at the end, e.g. Joe Smith (Santa Ana/San Felipe/Laguna Pueblos).

 Use hyphens in terms like African-American, Asian-Canadian, and European-American.